rdimaio/eliza-py/README.md

 - Could translate to Italian

 # References
-J. Weizenbaum, “ELIZA—a computer program for the study of natural language communication between man and machine,” Communications of the ACM, vol. 9, no. 1, pp. 36–45, Jan.
+J. Weizenbaum, “ELIZA-a computer program for the study of natural language communication between man and machine,” Communications of the ACM, vol. 9, no. 1, pp. 36–45, Jan.
 1966.
 [Link](https://dl.acm.org/doi/10.1145/365153.365168)